IvanTerrile/IvanTerrile/README.md

 # Hi there 👋, I'm Ivan

+- 💼 Currently working as a software developer
-🎓 Master's graduate in Robotics Engineering and Bachelor's graduate in Computer Engineering.
+- 🎓 Master's graduate in Robotics Engineering at the [University of Genoa](https://unige.it/)
+- 🎓 Bachelor's graduate in Computer Engineering at the [University of Genoa](https://unige.it/)

 ## 💬 About Me
 - Enjoy little things